COVID-19: travel health notice for all travellers

 Trains

-The rail network is comprehensive, connecting most of the island, but it is unreliable and slow.
-The railway system lacks maintenance and requires major restoration.
+The rail network is comprehensive, connecting most of the island, but it’s unreliable and slow.
+Train service is limited to Cuban nationals only.

 Air travel